Installation Guide for JourneyTek® Passive piezo pickups.

 If you want to position directly under the saddle, or if you’re working with a pinless bridge, you can search on YouTube for “under bridge pickup instal on pinless bridge” and one of the top results show how you can drill into the saddle slot to use a jig for positioning the piezos on a pinless bridge.

 Installation Guide for JourneyTek® EPS001 Dual Source Module

 Notes for EPS001 Installation:

 - Our very first version of the EPS001 had a design flaw in which the output cable and jack from the preamp module was mono, but should have been stereo.
 There were only a handful of these first versions, so it’s unlikely that your unit has this issue.
 To check, you can look at the wire that goes from the preamp “Out” socket to the guitar cable socket.
 This wire should be a stereo wire as shown as wire “A” (which features two black bands on the male connectors) in the picture below.
 If your wire has only one black band on the male connectors as shown in wire “B” then you need to replace this cable along with the guitar cable jack connector shown below.
+You must have a new guitar cable jack along with this internal cable.
 Simply reach out to us on our contact form and request for the cable and connector and provide us with your address and phone info, and we’ll send the replacements at no charge.

 - If you have an earlier Journey Instruments guitar you’re looking to upgrade, you may need to replace the passive pickups in your instrument.

 To evaluate if your guitar’s pickup is the newest upgradeable version, you’ll need to get a mirror and a phone or flashlight to look into the sound hole.
 Position the mirror so that with the use of a flashlight or phone, you can clearly see the pickup connector on the inside of the guitar.
 You can even try to just use a cell phone by using the movie function with the light – if the focus is good enough, this will work as well.